 |Page tools: Print Page Print All RSS Search this Product|

-The number of actively trading businesses in Australia increased by 3.6% in 2009-10 and 0.4% in 2010-11 according to figures released today by the Australian Bureau of Statistics (ABS).
-This is due to an increase in new business registrations, as well as a decline in the exit rate of businesses.
+The number of actively trading businesses in Australia has increased for the third year in a row, according to figures released today by the Australian Bureau of Statistics (ABS).

-Further details can be found in Counts of Australian Businesses, including Entries and Exits (cat. no. 8165.0), available for free download from the ABS website www.abs.gov.au
+Further details can be found in Counts of Australian Businesses, including Entries and Exits, Jun 2012 to Jun 2016 (cat. no. 8165.0), available for free download from the ABS website: http://www.abs.gov.au.

 These documents will be presented in a new window.